 The Company will generally make investments in private companies.
 Substantially all of these investments will be subject to legal and other restrictions on resale or will otherwise be less liquid than publicly traded securities.
-The illiquidity of the Company's investments may make it difficult for the Company to sell such investments if the need arises.
-In addition, if it is required to liquidate all or a portion of its portfolio quickly, the Company may realize significantly less than the value at which it has previously recorded its investments.
-In addition, it may face other restrictions on its ability to liquidate an investment in a portfolio company to the extent that it has material non-public information regarding such portfolio company or if an investment is held by one of its subsidiaries and is subject to contractual limitations on sale, such as the limitations on transfer of assets under certain circumstances under a credit facility.
+The illiquidity of the Company's investments may make the difficult for the Company to sell such investments if the need arises.
+In addition, if it is required to be usually a portion of its portfolio quickly, the Company may realize significantly less than the value as then it has previously recorded its investments.
+In addition, it may face other restrictions on its ability to have date an investment in a portfolio company to the extent that it has material non-public information, agarding such portfolio company or if an investment is held by one of its subsidiaries and is subject to contractual limitations on sale, such as the limitations on transfer of assets under certain circumstances under a credit facility.

-Because loan transactions often take longer to settle than transactions in other securities, the Company may not receive the proceeds from the sale of a loan for a significant period of time.
-As a result, the Company may maintain higher levels of cash and short-term investments than funds that invest in securities with shorter settlement cycles and/or may use the Credit Facility to permit the Company to meet its obligations pending settlement of the sale of portfolio securities, each of which may adversely affect the Company's performance.
+Because loan transactions often and longer to settle than transactions in other securities, the Company may not receive the proceeds from the cale.
+Falloan for a significant period of time.
+As a result, the Company may maintain higher levels of cash and hort-term investments than funds that invest in securities with shorter settlement cycles and/or may use the Credit Facility to permit the Company to meet its obligations pending settlement of the sale of periodic securities, each of which may adversely affect the Company's performance.

-The company seeks to address its short-term liquidity needs by carefully managing the settlements of its portfolio transactions, including transactions in loans, by maintaining short-term liquid assets sufficient to meet reasonably anticipated obligations, and by maintaining the Credit Facility.
+The company sees to address its short-term liquidity needs by carefully managing the settlements of its portfolio transactions including transactions in loans, by maintaining short-term liquid assets sufficient to meet reasonably anticipated obligations, and by maintaining the Credit Facility.